Indian Cricket League: ICL takes BCCI to court

 In August 2007, the ICL filed a petition against the BCCI in the Delhi High Court accusing the BCCI of threatening and intimidating them and other state organisations, and asked the court to stop BCCI from interfering with its attempts to sign up players for its tournaments.
 It also petitioned that the BCCI stop trying to "out-hire" cricket stadiums in India that are owned by the state governments, in anti-competitive attempts to stop the ICL from using them to play matches.
 On 27 August 2007, the Delhi High Court ruled in favour of the ICL.
 In its ruling, the Delhi High Court said that players should not suffer in the battle between corporate giants.
-The court has issued notices to all corporate sponsors, the state cricket associations & the BCCI against terminating valid contracts of players joining the ICL.
+The court issued notices to all corporate sponsors, the state cricket associations & the BCCI against terminating valid contracts of players joining the ICL.
 The Monopolies and Restrictive Trade Practices Commission (MRTPC) of India had asked its Director-General of Investigation to do an initial investigation into the BCCI's action against players who had joined the ICL.
 The investigation was based on media reports of the BCCI giving an open statement that it would ban players who join ICL.
-It was also reported in the media that all state associations, under direction from the BCCI, have cancelled contracts with players.
+It was also reported in the media that all state associations, under direction from the BCCI, had cancelled their contracts with players.

 Pressure on players from other national organisations

-In considering rejoining the ICL former England wicketkeeper Paul Nixon was said to have put his career in jeopardy because any player that signs up with the ICL, which does not have official status from the International Cricket Council, risks losing their registration.
+In considering rejoining the ICL former England wicketkeeper Paul Nixon was said to have put his career in jeopardy because any player that signed up with the ICL, which did not have official status from the International Cricket Council, risked losing their registration.
 The addition of a new team from Dhaka in Bangladesh, consisting largely of Bangladesh internationals caused more controversy as the cricket board of that country banned the players for 10 years for joining the 'rebel' ICL.
 Faced with the departure of so many players the board appealed to other Bangladeshi players to reject the new ICL team, stay loyal to the board and embrace the opportunity to play for their country.

 Downfall of the ICL

-The future of ICL became uncertain when BCCI banned ICL players from playing international matches.
-Since then many ICL players have returned to their national team including famous players like Shane Bond (retired) and Abdul Razzaq (also retired).

-BCCI after seeing the success of ICL wanted to start their own league called IPL.
-Due to this, the BCCI began to ban players and stadiums associated with the ICL.

-Shortly before the conclusion of the inaugural tournament, the ICL announced its plans for expansion, which include a fifty over tournament in February 2008, and the expansion of the ICL Indian Championship to eight teams for the second tournament, due to be held in September and October 2008.
-However, the ICL eventually came to an end after all its players dropped out.
-This was because of the offer of amnesty given by BCCI to players choosing to leave the ICL.